palle-k/pypos/README.md

-# PyPOS - Python POS tagger
+# PyPOS - Python Part-of-Speech tagger

     This is  a  project, which allows its  users to assign part of speech tags to words in a  sentence . dt   vbz dt nn     , wdt   vbz    prp$ nns   to vb     nn   in nn     nns  to nns   in dt nn       .